1 in 8 children are living in a food insecure household

 According to the Economic Policy Institute, in 2019/2020, teachers spent an average of $745 out of pocket to supply their classrooms.
 Of those teachers, 9 out of 10 were not reimbursed.
 That’s why Feed the Children operates five Teacher Stores around the country, providing free books, school supplies, and other classroom necessities to teachers in Title I schools.
 They are located in:

-In fiscal year 2020, our Teacher Stores benefited a potential 574,000 students across 355 school districts by helping more than 17,000 teachers and providing them with approximately $3.7 million in teaching supplies as well as books valued at $7 million.
+In fiscal year 2022, our Teacher Stores benefited an estimated 873,000 students across 234 school districts by providing them with more than $3.8 million in teaching supplies as well as books valued at more than $5.3 million.

 Food is important.
 But it’s not the only thing families need.
 And in the struggle to afford life’s necessities, there isn’t always enough money to go around.
 That’s why Feed the Children provides not only food, but essential items such as shampoo, soap, toothpaste, and cleaning supplies.
 These supplies make it possible for the families we serve to not only survive, but thrive.